 The questions are the agenda.
 The discipline is in answering them.

-The committee work converges on three decisions every PRA needs to make in the next six to twelve months.
-Each presents three viable options, and each option carries different commercial, regulatory, and reputational consequences.
+The above strategy converges on three decisions every PRA needs to make in the next six to twelve months.
+Each presents three viable options, and each option carries different commercial, regulatory and reputational consequences.
+This is the work of a compliance function operating in strategic mode — striving for positioning and a posture of internal evaluation rather than reaction.

-Designation positioning — what the firm chooses to do about its tier one benchmarks
+Designation positioning — what the firm chooses for its tier one benchmarks

 - Remain neutral and respond to FCA assessment as it develops, preserving optionality but ceding the ability to shape how designation criteria are applied to the firm's specific benchmarks.